 This study came about after previous research, also published in the American Journal of Gastroenterology found that 50% of a group of 200 patients with COVID-19 in Wuhan, China reported at least one gastro symptom, with 18% reporting diarrhea, vomiting, or abdominal pain.
 This study focused on patients with severe COVID-19, rather than a mild form.

 It’s important to note that both studies were relatively small, so larger studies are needed to describe digestive symptoms in patients with COVID-19.
-We will update this article as new information becomes available.

 Not sure if your stool is healthy or not?
 Learning more about how colour, texture and frequency of poop can help you identify when you should speak to your doctor about your stools.